Patches of Nonlinearity: Instruction Vectors in Large Language Models: Causal Mechanism of Instruction Vectors

 {\bf Attention Head Activity.} Next, we investigate whether the information-processing paths elicited by different instructions differ structurally (i.e., different instructions = different circuits).
 We use \textit{attention head activity} along the high-ranking paths emitted from $\emT_\text{inst}$ as the proxy of instruction-specific circuit structures.
 Concretely, for a given task, we record the fraction of times a particular attention head participates in a high-ranking path.
 This measure indicates a structural summary of the causal mechanism post-instruction.

+We enumerate the paths as follows: For each query token, we take the top-$k$ most attended-to tokens, first with $k{=}1$, then $k{=}2$.
+Within each \textit{k} setting, we calculate a particular head's mean rate of activity over a sample size of $n=100$, along with bootstrapped confidence intervals with 10,000 resamplings.
+Additionally, we calculate the variance of each head's activity against the Gaussian distribution using a $t$-test, to determine whether the head's activity pattern is significantly different from noise.
+Figures \ref{fig:bootstrapped-app} - \ref{fig:bootstrapped-8} in Appendix \ref{app:sec:attention_head_activity_stat_tests} provide a visualization.

+Across all models, we find that most heads have significant non-noise activity.
+The remaining heads are mainly deterministic (always on or off); noise heads are very rare.
+With increasing $k$, more significant heads appear, and head activity increases overall.
+This is to be expected, since more paths are added to the computation graph.

+Despite the increase in total head activity, we notice a pattern that stays robust across $k$: namely, that earlier layers have similar active heads, while later ones differ.
+We quantify this by computing the Jaccard similarity of the numerical matrices corresponding to the heatmaps, between both $k$ settings (shown in Table \ref{tab:jaccard-similarity}).

-Figure \ref{fig:attn-heads-analysis} shows a subset of our results.
-For \textsc{Adj: Comparative}, \textsc{Adj: Antonym}, and \textsc{Anim: Color}, the head activity pattern remains nearly identical in the earlier layers (0-3), then begins to differ in the later layers between the tasks.
+Figure \ref{fig:attn-heads-analysis} provides a visualization of these patterns.
+For \textsc{Adj: Comparative}, \textsc{Adj: Antonym}, and \textsc{Anim: Color}, the head activity pattern remains nearly identical in the earlier layers (particularly 0-1), then begins to differ in the later layers between the tasks.
 Interestingly, we observe that for \textsc{anim: can\_fly}, the attention head activity patterns at $\emT^{\text{fly}}_\text{11}$ most closely resemble those for \textsc{anim: color} at $\emT^{\text{color}}_\text{10} = \emT^{\text{color}}_\text{inst}$.
 Meanwhile, the head activity patterns for $\emT^{\text{fly}}_\text{19} = \emT^{\text{fly}}_\text{inst}$ are markedly different from both of these token positions.
 Correspondingly, $\emT^{\text{fly}}_\text{10}$ was the token position with the most high-ranking paths for \textsc{anim: can\_fly}.